Greybody factors of string-corrected d-dimensional black holes

 This issue can be partially solved in the same way we solved the analogous issue for the computation of quasinormal modes \cite{Moura:2021nuh,Moura:2022gqm}.
 Indeed, one can allow $r$ to take complex values and consequently assuming the analytic continuation of every function of $r$ to the complex plane.
-In this case, we can gather information from (\ref{129}) by appealing to the monodromy of $\psi$ around the event horizon.
+In this case, we can gather information from the boundary condition (\ref{129}) by appealing to the monodromy of $\psi$ around the event horizon.

-Furthermore, one can take the contour of a Stokes line defined by $\Im\left(\omega x\right)=0$ in the complex $r$ plane.
-Through Stokes lines we have $|e^{\pm i\omega x}| = 1$: the asymptotic behavior of $e^{\pm i\omega x}$ is always oscillatory and there will be no problems with exponentially growing versus exponentially vanishing terms in (\ref{130}).
+In order to deal with this problem we should take the contour around a Stokes line in the complex $r$ plane, where the Stokes phenomenon is not manifest.
+In our case, such lines are defined by the condition $\Im\left(\omega x\right)=0$; since we are considering the asymptotic limit of large imaginary frequencies, this condition can be replaced by $\Re(x)=0$.
+Through Stokes lines we have then in this case $|e^{\pm i\omega x}| = 1$: the asymptotic behavior of $e^{\pm i\omega x}$ is always oscillatory and there will be no problems with exponentially growing versus exponentially vanishing terms in (\ref{130}).
 Thus if one considers the Stokes lines, imposing the boundary condition (\ref{130}) in the complex $r$ plane no longer poses a challenge to an approximate analytical method.
 This, in turn, will allow us to match solutions to the wave equation along the contour $\Im\left(\omega x\right)=0$, even when these were found in very different physical regions.